America's Top 120+

 This comparison probably deserves its own webpage, but for now, we will describe the two offers for you briefly and cut right to the chase.

 DISH offers one Hopper and three Joey's as free receiver upgrades.
-Hopper DVR service is $12 per month.
-HD service is free for 24 months.
+Hopper DVR service is $15 per month.
+HD service is free.
 The Hopper receiver fee is included in your channel package price, and each Joey is $7 per month and has full HD-DVR access via the Hopper.
-This free upgrade will service up to four TVs and can record up to six HD channels simultaneously.
+This free upgrade will service up to four TVs and can record up to sixteen HD channels simultaneously.
 If you want service on six TVs you will need one additional Hopper ($49) and one additional Joey ($99), totalling an upgrade fee of $148.
-With two Hoppers you can record up to nine HD channels simultaneously.
+With two Hoppers you can record up to twenty-four HD channels simultaneously.
 All six TVs can watch separate channels at the same time.

 XFINITY offers only one type of HD-DVR whic does not have "Whole Home" capabilities.
 The DVR service fee is $18 per month.
 That fee includes the HD service for $10 per month.
 If you want service on six TV's you will need DVR's in each room, totalling an upgrade fee of $18 per month, per receiever.